cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

 ]
 ```

-Now, `getMetadata()` returns (assuming the default configuration is used and the project is a git repository):
+Now, `metadata()` returns (assuming the default configuration is used and the project is a git repository):

 ```php
 [